gpzlx1/gsampler-artifact-evaluation/README.md

 - **Figure 10**: Ablation study of gSampler's optimizations on PD and PP graphs.

-To replicate the paper's findings, we recommend using the `p3.x16large` instance equipped with an NVIDIA V100 GPU, 64 vCPUs, and 480GB memory.
+To replicate the paper's findings, we recommend using the `p3.x16large` instance equipped with NVIDIA V100 GPUs, 64 vCPUs, and 480GB memory.
 Running all scripts may take approximately 6-8 hours.

 Ensure your hardware has at least 256GB memory for preprocessing the two large-scale graphs, `ogbn_papers100M` and `friendster`, in CSC format.